-Cats are excellent at persuading us that they are hungry, especially when we are eating delicious-smelling snacks.
+Cats are excellent at persuading us that they are starving, especially when we are eating delicious-smelling snacks.
 It’s tempting to slip a cat a slice of beef jerky snack and believe it can do no harm.
 But is this true?

-Don’t let your cat eat beef jerky!
+Cats can eat beef jerky but they shouldn’t.
 As a high-protein product, it may seem like the perfect treat for an obligate carnivore such as a cat, but in truth, it is not.
 Though the beef element of jerky is OK for cats to eat, this dried meat snack contains another ingredient that can seriously compromise your cat’s health.

 Just a one-ounce portion of beef jerky contains more than 10 times a cat’s daily sodium requirement.
 The repercussions of allowing your cat to eat jerky on a regular basis are not worth the risk.
 There are far safer treats to offer.